Go, sit in your cell, and your cell will teach you everything. —St. Moses the Ethiopian

 Our focus as seekers after Wisdom is on the core inner work of Christianity, which, if faithfully pursued, opens out into the direct, felt experience of interior transformation at every level of being.
 In essence, we are a community that supports and strives toward the deep, integrative living of transformative spiritual practices in the Christian contemplative and mystical tradition.
 We find useful, life giving touch-points along this ‘one needful journey’ in those streams of ancient mysticism flowing from the Graeco-Egyptian origins of the early Church, through the Alexandrian school, the Neoplatonic traditions, and into the mystical pool of Christianized medieval Europe.
 These modes of wisdom and praxis we consider to be the ‘pearl of great price’, the truest and deepest treasure of the Christian religious inheritance.

-Unlike most vowed religious orders, we are not primarily occupied with the Office Liturgy and other such outward trappings of the Christian monastic tradition as commonly understood and experienced in the West.
-Though we certainly do daily Liturgy, our ultimate concern is with the inner, transmutative or ‘alchemical’ work of the mystical life: the deep, symbolically charged work of discursive meditation on the Christian mythos, the contemplative practices and theologies of the apophatic witness, the proverbial polishing of the heart, and the ‘Golden Thread’ of the Western Mysteries as expressed in the inner work of theosis (‘divinization’ or ‘deification’) attained through the cultivation of a deep and totalizing interior silence (hesychia).
+Unlike most vowed religious orders, we are not primarily occupied with the Office Liturgy and other such outward dimensions of the Christian monastic tradition as commonly understood and experienced in the West.
+Though we certainly do daily Liturgy, our ultimate concern is with the inner, transmutative or ‘alchemical’ work of the mystical life: the contemplative practices and theologies of the apophatic witness; the deep, symbolically charged work of discursive meditation on the Christian mythos; the proverbial polishing of the heart, and the inner work of theosis (‘divinization’ or ‘deification’) attained through the cultivation of a deep and totalizing interior silence (hesychia).

 Folks often ask us: ‘What do you actually do?’
 Here is an answer to that question, which we hope will offer a clear sense of our approach to the vowed religious life as we live it daily, and of the ways in which we strive to embody the foregoing concepts and values in our personal and communal practices: